Gaddafi's death - who pulled the trigger?

 SIRTE, Libya Disturbing images of a blood-stained and shaken Muammar Gaddafi being dragged around by angry fighters quickly circulated around the world after the Libyan dictator's dramatic death near his home town of Sirte.

-The exact circumstances of his demise are still unclear with conflicting accounts of his death.
-But the footage of the last chaotic moments of Gaddafi's life offered some clues into what happened.
+The exact circumstances of his demise are still unclear with conflicting accounts of his death emerging.
+But the footage, possibly of the last chaotic moments of Gaddafi's life, offered some clues into what happened.

 Gaddafi was still alive when he was captured near Sirte.
-In the video, filmed by a bystander in the crowd and later aired on television, Gaddafi is shown dazed and wounded being dragged off a vehicle's bonnet and pulled to the ground by his hair.
+In the video, filmed by a bystander in the crowd and later aired on television, Gaddafi is shown being dragged off a vehicle's bonnet and pulled to the ground by his hair.

 "Keep him alive, keep him alive!" someone shouts.
-Gaddafi then goes out of view and gunshots ring out.
+Gunshots then ring out.
+The camera veers off.

 "They captured him alive and while he was being taken away, they beat him and then they killed him," one senior source in the NTC told Reuters.
 "He might have been resisting."